What are my rights?

 - Giving you information about your rights and responsibilities

-- Assisting with a concern or communication issue between you and Hamilton County Job & Family Services, or another agency under contract with Hamilton County Job & Family Services
+- Assisting with a concern or communication issue between you and Hamilton County Job & Family Services staff, or another agency under contract with Hamilton County Job & Family Services

 - Acting as a complaint facilitator to get your issues resolved

-- Sharing your concerns with Hamilton County Job & Family Services leadership and other agencies to improve services
+- Shares your concerns with Hamilton County Job & Family Services leadership and other agencies to improve services

-Understand that the Office of Client Rights cannot
+Understand that the Office of Client Rights & the Customer Service Office cannot

 - Challenge or attempt to influence a court decision in your case